-- When adding hazardous waste or other material into the container.
+When adding hazardous waste or other material into the container.
 In the case of continuous filling, the covers and closure devices must be promptly secured in the closed position upon conclusion of the filling operation.
-In the case of batch filling, covers and closure devices must be promptly secured in the closed position upon the container being filled to the intended fill level, when the time between batch transfers exceeds 15 minutes, if the person performing the loading operation leaves the immediate vicinity of the container, or upon the shutdown of the process generating the material being added to the container, whichever occurs first.
-Waste transfer must be conducted in a manner which minimizes exposure of the hazardous waste to the atmosphere (i.e., submerged fill pipe). - When removing hazardous waste from the container.
-In the case where discrete batches or quantities of material are removed, covers and closure devices must be promptly secured in the closed position upon completion of a batch removal where the time between batch transfers exceed 15 minutes, or the person performing the removal operation leaves the immediate vicinity of the container, whichever occurs first. - When a container is empty [as defined in 40 CFR 261.7(b)]. - While performing routine activities such as sampling and accessing equipment through a manhole hatch.
+When the container is filled intermittently over a period of time, the closure devices and cover must be promptly secured in the closed position when no additional material will be added to the container within 15 minutes, the person performing the loading operation leaves the immediate vicinity of the container or when there is a shutdown of the process generating the material being added to the container whichever comes first.
+Waste transfer must be conducted in a manner which minimizes exposure of the hazardous waste to the atmosphere (i.e., submerged fill pump).

-- When a conservation vent or similar type of pressure relief device is vented during normal operations to allow the internal pressure of the container to be maintained within design specifications. - Whenever it is necessary to open a container to avoid an unsafe condition.
+- When removing hazardous waste from the container.
+In the case where discrete batches or quantities of material are removed, covers and closure devices must be promptly secured in the closed position upon completion of a batch removal where the time between batch transfers exceed 15 minutes, or the person performing the removal operation leaves the immediate vicinity of the container, whichever occurs first. - When a container is empty [as defined in 40 CFR 261.7(b)]. - While performing routine activities such as sampling and accessing equipment through a manhole hatch. - When a conservation vent or similar type of pressure relief device is vented during normal operations to allow the internal pressure of the container to be maintained within design specifications. - Whenever it is necessary to open a container to avoid an unsafe condition